coldshrine/study-notes/books/designing-data-intensive-applications.md

 Spark, Flink, and Tex avoid writing intermediate state to HDFS, so they take a different approach to tolerating faults: if a machine fails and the intermediate state on that machine is lost, it is recomputed from other data that is still available.

 The framework must keep track of how a given piece of data was computed.
 Spark uses the resilient distributed dataset (RDD) to track ancestry data, while Flink checkpoints operator state, allowing it to resume running an operator that ran into a fault during its execution.

+#### Graphs and iterative processing

+It's interesting to look at graphs in batch processing context, where the goal is to perform some kind of offline processing or analysis on an entire graph.
+This need often arises in machine learning applications such as recommednation engines, or in ranking systems.